harvester/docs/docs/advanced/addons/seeder.md

 1. Select a host, and then select **⋮** > **Edit Config**.

-    The host details screen opens.

 ![](/img/v1.2/seeder/EditConfig.png)

 1. On the **Out-of-Band Access** tab, select **Enabled**, configure the settings, and then select **Save**.

-    **harvester-seeder** uses the information to connect to your IPMI interface.
+    Harvester Seeder uses the information to connect to your IPMI interface.

 ![](/img/v1.2/seeder/OutOfBandAccess.png)

-## Power operations
+## Power-Related Operations

-Once you've defined the out-of-band config for a node, you can put the node into `Maintenance` mode, which allows you to shut down or reboot the node as needed.
+After configuring the out-of-band access settings, you can enable Maintenance Mode, which allows you to shut down or reboot the host as necessary.

 ![](/img/v1.2/seeder/ShutdownReboot.png)